HicPic/text_mining/README.md

 # text_mining
-text minint of flights operrator narrative and prediction of the anomaly
+##Text minint of flights operrator narrative and prediction of the anomaly